Kitzukii/CC-Scripts/globalsync/ReadMe.md

 A lightweight API for syncing global variables between multiple **CC:Tweaked** computers over **WIRED MODEMS**.

+---

+## NOTICE

+This was originally made for a submarine project I had, and I'm not planning on updating it unless it breaks or has a problem.
+Please use github issues since I don't have a discord post.

+---

 ## Features
 - **Persistent Variables** – Automatically saved in `/persistent_variables/globals.data`
 - **Namespace Support** – Store values like `Game.Settings.Volume`